Jersey J-Cup

+In 2023, GCW brought back the Jersey J-Cup, holding the tournament to determine the inaugural holder of the JCW World Championship.

 History and format

-The tournament was formed in 2000 by Jersey Championship Wrestling.
-It was originally created by JCW founder Ricky Otazu, inspired by the success of the ECWA Super 8 Tournament, as an American counterpart to New Japan Pro-Wrestling's Super J-Cup to showcase the top independent wrestlers in the country.
-The tournament was regularly hosted by JCW until its close in 2004 whereupon it was taken over by National Wrestling Superstars.
+The tournament was first held in 2000 by Jersey Championship Wrestling (JCW).
+It was originally created by JCW's founder Ricky Otazu, inspired by the success of the Super 8 Tournament, as an American counterpart to New Japan Pro-Wrestling's Super J-Cup.
+The Jersey J-Cup was intended to showcase the top independent wrestlers in the United States and North America.
+The tournament was regularly hosted by JCW until its close in 2004 whereupon it was taken over by National Wrestling Superstars (NWS).

-In 2005, shortly after purchasing the rights to the J-Cup Tournament, NWS promoter Joe Panzarino announced that the tournament would be renamed the Chris Candido Memorial J-Cup Tournament, and the J-Cup renamed the Chris Candido Memorial J-Cup Trophy.
-Subsequently, the tournament has been changed with the opening rounds consisting of three-way elimination matches to reduce the duration of the event while keeping the same number of competitors.
-Since 2007, it has also grown to include separate tournaments for female wrestlers and tag teams.
+In 2005, shortly after purchasing the rights to the Jersey J-Cup, NWS promoter Joe Panzarino announced that the tournament would be renamed the Chris Candido Memorial J-Cup Tournament, and the J-Cup itself renamed to the Chris Candido Memorial J-Cup Trophy.
+Subsequently, the tournament was changed with the opening rounds consisting of three-way elimination matches to reduce the duration of the event while keeping the same number of competitors.

+In 2006, NWS began hosting a separate tournament for female wrestlers called the J-Cup Tournament, which NWS would begin co-promoting with Women Superstars Uncensored (WSU) in 2008.
+NWS co-promoted the tournament until 2010 when it became exclusive to WSU.
+In 2007, NWS also began hosting a separate tournament for tag teams called the J-Cup Tag Team Tournament, which was renamed as the Lou Albano Memorial J-Cup Tag Team Tournament in 2010 as a tribute to Captain Lou Albano.

+NWS closed in 2012 and JCW was reinstated in 2013.
+JCW revived the Jersey J-Cup in 2014 before the promotion was revamped as Game Changer Wrestling (GCW) in 2015.
+GCW revived the Jersey J-Cup in 2023 to crown the inaugural JCW World Champion.